Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * Profile photos wont upload to database.

-* Book reviews won't update in database
+* Book reviews won't update in database.

+* Some books aren't iterable when using volume ID.

 ## How to clone this project